delapuente/offliner/README.md

 # Offliner
-Offliner is a configurable [service worker](http://www.html5rocks.com/en/tutorials/service-worker/introduction/?redirect_from_locale=ja) that brings offline capabilities to your web applications.
+Offliner is a library for [service workers](http://www.html5rocks.com/en/tutorials/service-worker/introduction/?redirect_from_locale=ja) providing and lifecycle for your web applications.

 ## Remember